Native mobile applications in enterprises

 Why, you ask?
 Consider a home-healthcare worker traveling to remote locations to service his patients.
 He will have to deal with discontinuity in his mobile internet connection.
 However, his work entails taking notes against the patient’s records, possibly getting the patient’s signature and reporting to the back-office at the end of the day.
 He needs smooth synchronization of his updates with the server with minimal supervision.
 This goes for any field worker.

-So, how do you build an app with offline sync capabilities?
+So, how do you build an app with offline data synchronization capabilities?

 There are several commercial services and frameworks that handle offline data sync.
-However, sometimes all you need is a simple mechanism with no frills and no major impact on your existing setup, just for mobile app synchronization.
+However, sometimes all you need is a simple mechanism with no frills and no major impact on your existing setup, just for sync mobile apps.
 This is especially true for enterprises, with massive existing infrastructure that can only be supplemented, not replaced.
 Designing your own synchronization model is the best bet in these cases.

 We had to build this sort of a “sometimes-connected” Android mobile app recently, and we’re going to share our experiences.
 The main design goal was to build an app that could be used offline a majority of the time.
 After due analysis, we finalized on the following as our guiding principles for the app:

 - The app should store and maintain a relevant local copy of the data and model (offline data synchronization).

 - There should be a bi-directional data synchronization setup between potentially multiple apps and the cloud server.